 Ficus pumila has heart-shaped, quilted leaves that are less than a half-inch long.

-Ficus pumila minima are slow growing and lends itself to artistic training.
+Ficus pumila minima are slow-growing and lend themselves to artistic training.

 For example, instead of a basket use it as a miniature espalier, since it stays in bounds for a long time.